exoplatform/exo-documentation/docs/Configuration.rst

 Secure access to WebDAV urls of JCR folders
 ============================================

-As described in the :ref:`security chapter <Security>`, you should as an administrator secure the access to important WebDAV urls to JCR folders.
+For security reasons, it is important to an administrator to secure the access to WebDAV urls of JCR folders.

 A parameter ``exo.webdav.folder.listing.paths.allowed.regex`` is intoroduced in eXo Platform allowing to define the set of WebDAV urls to JCR folders